 We are a development-stage biopharmaceutical company with limited operating history.
 Since inception, we have incurred significant operating losses.
-We incurred net losses (defined as net loss attributable to owners of the Company) of CHF 6.7 million, CHF 11.5 million and CHF 24.4 million for the years ended December 31, 2019, 2018 and 2017, respectively.
-As of December 31, 2019, we had an accumulated deficit of CHF 152.8 million.
+We incurred net losses (defined as net loss attributable to owners of the Company) of CHF 8.2 million, CHF 6.6 million and CHF 11.5 million for the years ended December 31, 2020, 2019 and 2018, respectively.
+As of December 31, 2020, we had an accumulated deficit of CHF 160.6 million.

-Our losses have resulted principally from expenses incurred in research and development of our product candidates, pre-clinical research and general and administrative expenses that we have incurred while building our business infrastructure.
+Our losses have resulted principally from expenses incurred in research and development of our product candidates, pre-clinical research and general and administrative expenses that are required for maintaining our business infrastructure and operating as a publicly listed company.
 We expect to continue to incur significant operating losses in the future as we continue our research and development efforts for our product candidates in clinical development.
-In our financial year ended December 31, 2019, we incurred CHF 7.3 million in operating loss and capitalized development cost of CHF 3.2 million, and we expect our total cash need in 2020 to be in the range of CHF 7.5 to 10.0 million for our expected total operating expenses of CHF 3.5 to 4.5 million and our expected capitalized research and development costs of CHF 4.0 to 5.5 million.
+In our financial year ended December 31, 2020, we incurred CHF 5.3 million in operating loss and capitalized development expenditures of its AM-125 project of CHF 2.3 million, and we expect our total cash need in 2021 to be in the range of CHF 11.5 to 13 million for our expected total operating expenses of CHF 7 to 7.5 million and our expected capitalized research and development costs of CHF 4.5 to 5.5 million.
+Further cash needs may arise in 2021 related to the manufacture of AM-301 as well as marketing and sale activities as we intend to commercialize the product in selected markets; these cash needs may initially not be covered by cash flows from product revenues.

 To date, we have financed our operations through the initial public offering and a follow-on offering of our common shares, private placements of equity securities and short- and long-term loans.
 On July 19, 2016, we entered into a Loan and Security Agreement with Hercules Technology Growth Capital, Inc., or Hercules.
 The agreement provided us with a senior secured term loan facility for up to \$20 million.
 On January 31, 2019, we made the final payment to Hercules under the facility, comprising the last amortization payment as well as an end of term charge.
 With the final payment, all covenants and collaterals in favor of Hercules have been lifted.
+On September 8, 2020, FiveT Capital Holding Ltd., or FiveT, provided a convertible loan to Altamira Medica AG, or Altamira, one of our subsidiaries.
+The loan had a principal amount of CHF 1.5 million, a duration of 18 months, and carried an interest rate of 8% p.a.
+Under the terms of the agreement, FiveT had the right to convert the loan or parts thereof including accrued interest into common shares of either Altamira or Auris Medical Holding Ltd., subject to additional provisions and certain restrictions.
+On December 2, 2020, FiveT converted part of the loan and on March 4, 2021 the remaining outstanding amount into common shares of Auris Medical Holding Ltd., thus retiring the loan.